Ghost Rider (2007 film): Character portrayal

-The digital version of the hell cycle was modeled in detail by Kevin Hudson and based on the practical prop used in the film, it included animatable skeletal hands that came alive to wrap the gas tank during the supernatural transformation scene.
+The digital version of the hell cycle was modeled in detail by Kevin Hudson, and based on the practical prop used in the film, it included animatable skeletal hands that came alive to wrap the gas tank during the supernatural transformation scene.
 The transformation scene was animated by Max Tyrie and finalized by Joe Spadaro.
 Each part of the "Grace" geometry had to match up and morph with a piece of geometry on the "Hell Cycle".

 Ghost Rider's voice was manipulated by sound designer Dane Davis, who won an Academy Award for Sound Editing for The Matrix.
 Davis filtered Cage's line readings through three different kinds of animal growls that were played backwards and covered separate frequencies.
 Davis then amplified the dialogue through a mechanical volumizer.
 Director Johnson described the sound as a "deep, demonic, mechanical lion's roar".

-Music
+Soundtrack

 Christopher Young composed Ghost Rider score.
 In addition, Spiderbait, a band that Johnson befriended during filming in Australia, performed a cover of "Ghost Riders in the Sky" for the end credits.